 Mom and I are foraging addicts and when we heard that the brilliant Prannie Rhatigan would be bringing us out for a mini-seaweed adventure, we were very excited.

-Showcasing just some of the many seaweeds that Ireland had to offer, Prannie gave us all a taste of what’s our shoreline as well as stressing the importance of sustainable harvesting.
-We have her book on seaweed and it’s excellent!
+Showcasing just some of the many seaweeds that Ireland has in abundance, Prannie gave us all a taste of what’s on our shoreline as well as stressing the importance of sustainable harvesting.
+We have her book on seaweed and it’s perfect for any budding forager.

 You can really tell that seaweed is at the heart of everything that Prannie does.
 See her website for updates on events.

 One for real food lovers: Eala Bhán Restaurant